vin-ni/Google-Cloud-Speech-Node-Socket-Playground/README.md

 It's possible to set a recognition context / add misunderstood words for better recognition results in the app.js `request` params.
 For more details on the configuration, go [here](https://cloud.google.com/speech-to-text/docs/reference/rest/v1/RecognitionConfig#SpeechContext).

+For other languages than english, look up your [language code](https://cloud.google.com/speech-to-text/docs/languages).

 ## How Does the Client Process the Stream?

 Google Cloud sends intermittent responses to the uploaded audio stream.
 Each response